Neptune’s rating:

 More about Upside-down catfish

-The Upside-down catfish, distinguished by its unique habit of swimming upside down, is a fascinating species native to river systems in Africa.
+The Upside-down catfish, distinguished by its unique habit of swimming upside down, is a fascinating species native to the river systems of Central Africa, particularly within the Congo Basin.
 Typically showcasing a muted color palette of browns and creams, this fish is adorned with a sleek, streamlined body and a flattened underside, making its upside-down swimming style efficient for surface feeding.
-Known scientifically as *Synodontis nigriventris*, it reaches a modest size, making it a popular choice among aquarium enthusiasts.
-Its intriguing behavior and compatibility with a variety of tank mates have secured its reputation as a well-loved addition to the freshwater hobby.

 Did you know?